 A ceremony marks the inauguration of Leipzig University’s Paulinum – Assembly Hall and University Church of St Paul.

 The Neues Augusteum is presented to the public on 2 December.

 On 1 March, Professor Beate Schücking becomes the first woman in the history of our university to take up the office of rector.

 600 years of Leipzig University: the highlight of the anniversary year is a ceremony on 2 December with an address by then Federal President Horst Köhler.

-The Socialist Unity Party of Germany (SED) opts to change the University’s name to Karl-Marx-Universität Leipzig.
+The Socialist Unity Party of Germany (SED) decides to rename the Universität Leipzig “Karl-Marx-Universität Leipzig”